BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 Let's start creating the wallet.
 For our product, we assume that our users already have a basic understanding of how bitcoin wallets work.
 Therefore, the application lets them choose from a couple of the most common key schemes.

-{% include image-gallery.html pages = page.images_primary-keyset %}
+{% include image-gallery.html pages = page.images_creation-wallet-basics %}

 Some users may need help deciding on the best solution for them.
 Our application gives them an option to run through a set of questions about their specific needs and suggests a setup based on the answers.
 Power users will find a "Custom" option, which gives them the freedom to define a key scheme from scratch.

 If you are designing your own product, it is important to think about the target audience to determine the options that you offer.

+#### Register co-signer keys

+After the basics have been defined we need to register all signing keys to the wallet.
+This is done by importing the extended public keys of the designated signing devices.

+{% include image-gallery.html pages = page.images_creation-key-import %}

+#### Enabling the recovery path

+The final step of the wallet creation flow is to enable the recovery path.
+Although they are a great way to increase fault tolerance, and thus prevent loss of funds, we want this option to be treated as an optional feature that is not forced on users.

+If the recovery path is enabled, our application uses smart defaults to propose a suitable key scheme, based on the wallet.
+Since we are creating a 2-of-3 wallet, the application will suggest a 1-of-3 recovery path.
+This recommendation will be different for other wallet types.

+It also suggests that the recovery path will be unlocked after 6 months, if the funds have not been spent.
+However, users can always choose a different timeframe that better suits their situation.

+In addition, our application also provides users with the option to set reminders at different times before the recovery path unlocks.

+{% include image-gallery.html pages = page.images_creation-recovery-path %}

+Note that the scope of this feature is quite narrow because it is aimed at an audience with basic knowledge of bitcoin.
+You might want to offer more customization options, based on your own target audience.

 #### Save for later